feruza-k/LifeOS/README.md

 Deployment always takes longer than expected, but it's worth doing now.
 Having a real environment to test against makes everything else easier.
 Plus, it's satisfying to see LifeOS actually running on a real domain instead of just localhost.

-I'm planning to finish the remaining deployment polish tomorrow, then move on to the Explore page and Weekly Reflection feature.
-The foundation is solid — now it's about making it reliable for real users.

 ---

 ## **Next Steps:**